 A major hazard to papayas in Florida and Venezuela is the wasp-like papaya fruit fly, Toxotrypana curvicauda.
 The female deposits eggs in the fruit which will later be found infested with the larvae.
 Only thick-fleshed fruits are safe from this enemy.
 Control on a commercial scale is very difficult.

 Home gardeners often protect the fruit from attack by covering with paper bags, but this must be done early, soon after the flower parts have fallen, and the bags must be replaced every 10 days or 2 weeks as the fruits develop.
-Rolled newspaper may be utilized instead of bags and is more economical.
+A rolled newspaper may be utilized instead of bags and is more economical.
 India has no fruit fly with ovipositor long enough to lay eggs inside papayas.

 An important and widespread pest is the papaya web-worm, or fruit cluster worm, Homolapalpia dalera, harbored between the main stem and the fruit and also between the fruits.
 It eats into the fruit and the stem and makes way for the entrance of anthracnose.
 Damage can be prevented if spraying is begun at the beginning of fruit set, or at least at the first sign of webs.

 The tiny papaya whitefly, Trialeuroides variabilis, is a sucking insect and it coats the leaves with honeydew which forms the basis for sooty mold development.
 Shaking young leaves will often reveal the presence of whiteflies.

 Spraying or dusting should begin when many adults are noticed.
 Hornworms (immature state of the sphinx moth–Erinnyis obscura in Jamaica, E. ello in Venezuela, E. alope in Florida) feed on the leaves, as do the small, light-green leafhoppers.

 Mention is made later on of the aphids that transmit virus diseases and other infections.